Back to All Events

 📘 February 7: The Art of the Deal by Donald J. Trump.
 Step inside the mindset of a high-stakes negotiator as Donald Trump breaks down the bold moves, hardball tactics, and larger-than-life deals that built his business empire.

-📘 NEW DATE and NEW BOOK!
-March 28: The Nvidia Way: Jensen Huang and the Making of a Tech Colossus by Tae Kim.
+📘 March 28: The Nvidia Way: Jensen Huang and the Making of a Tech Colossus by Tae Kim.
 Learn how Jensen Huang built Nvidia from a niche graphics chip startup into the central infrastructure company of the AI era, powered by relentless technical innovation.
 The book reveals Huang’s intense, hands‑on leadership, Nvidia’s willingness to take big risks on new computing trends, and the way its culture of long‑term thinking turned those bets into a $3T‑plus tech colossus.

 📘 April 11: The Psychology of Money by Morgan Housel.
 An exploration of how human behavior, emotion, and perception shape financial outcomes more than raw math, arguing that doing “pretty good” consistently beats chasing perfect returns.
 Housel distills lessons on luck and risk, knowing what is “enough,” the quiet power of compounding, and using money primarily as a tool for freedom and control over your time.